equivalent/little_bastard/README.md

 ## Memory consumption

-Allocating memory to `150`MB should be enough.
-I'm allocating `100` MB on repeater that does request every `1300 ms`, but it looks like if you want to wait more (e.g. every 20 minutes) you must allocate more memory so `150` MB should be enough for any case.
-Allocating lower than `90` MB memory will cause container to crush with `oom` (out of memory) in `/var/log/docker-events` ([more info](http://www.eq8.eu/blogs/25-common-aws-elastic-beanstalk-docker-issues-and-solutions))
+I'm recommending to reserve container memory of `150`MB (e.g.: in AWS EB).
+That should be  enough.

+Allocating lower than `95` MB memory will cause container to crush with `oom` (out of memory) in `/var/log/docker-events` ([more info](http://www.eq8.eu/blogs/25-common-aws-elastic-beanstalk-docker-issues-and-solutions))

+The lowest number I manage to allocate without causing docker container to crush  was `100` MB.
+(Reater was doing multiple requests to multiple endpoints and it worked).

 ## Kill the container